Grumman A-6 Intruder: Entering service and Vietnam War

-Lebanon and later action
+Lebanon, Libya and Persian Gulf

 A-6 Intruders were later used in support of other operations, such as the Multinational Force in Lebanon in 1983.
 On 4 December, one LTV A-7 Corsair II and one Intruder were downed by Syrian missiles.
 The Intruder's pilot, Lieutenant Mark Lange, and bombardier/navigator Lieutenant Robert "Bobby" Goodman ejected immediately before the crash; Lange died of his injuries while Goodman was captured and taken by the Syrians to Damascus where he was released on 3 January 1984.
 Later in the 1980s, two Naval Reserve A-7 Corsair II light attack squadrons, VA-205 and VA-304, were reconstituted as medium attack squadrons with the A-6E at NAS Atlanta, Georgia and NAS Alameda, California, respectively.

 Intruders also saw action in April 1986 operating from the aircraft carriers USS America and Coral Sea during the bombing of Libya (Operation El Dorado Canyon).
 The squadrons involved were VA-34 "Blue Blasters" (from USS America) and VA-55 "Warhorses" (from USS Coral Sea).

+On 19 October 1987, Intruders of VA-145 operating from USS Ranger attacked Iranian oil platforms during Operation Nimble Archer.
+On 19 April 1988, VA-95 Intruders operating from USS Enterprise sank the Iranian frigate, Sahand and severely damaged the Iranian frigate, Sabalan during Operation Praying Mantis.

+Gulf War and later action

 During the Gulf War in 1991, U.S. Navy and U.S. Marine Corps A-6s flew more than 4,700 combat sorties, providing close air support, destroying enemy air defenses, attacking Iraqi naval units, and hitting strategic targets.
 They were also the U.S. Navy's primary strike platform for delivering laser-guided bombs.
 The U.S. Navy operated them from the aircraft carriers USS Saratoga, USS John F. Kennedy, USS Midway, USS Ranger, USS America and USS Theodore Roosevelt, while U.S. Marine Corps A-6s operated ashore, primarily from Shaikh Isa Air Base in Bahrain.
 Three A-6s were shot down in combat by SAMs and AAA.

 The Intruder's large blunt nose and slender tail inspired a number of nicknames, including "Double Ugly", "The Mighty Alpha Six", "Iron Tadpole" and also "Drumstick".

 Following the Gulf War, Intruders were used to patrol the no-fly zone in Iraq and provided air support for U.S. Marines during Operation Restore Hope in Somalia.
 The last A-6E Intruder left U.S. Marine Corps service on 28 April 1993.
 Navy A-6s saw further duty over Bosnia in 1994.

 On 4 June 1996, during RIMPAC a US Navy A-6E performing the unusual target towing task to train Japanese Navy air defense crews was mistakenly engaged and shot down by the Japanese destroyer JS Yūgiri with its Phalanx CIWS gun.
-Both pilots ejected and were recovered.
+Both the pilot and BN ejected and were recovered by a motor launch from the destroyer.